 But wait, it’s not that easy.
 Instead of going forward, player must hold a handheld mirror and scoot backward using just what they see in their mirror reflection to move.

 Player must search through a large bucket of sand to find letters to spell out Auld Lang Syne before the time runs out (or the quickest).
 Plastic letters like these ones would be perfect.

 #12 – Hats Off

 Put three party hats like these ones on a pedestal or table.
 Player must bounce (they have to bounce, not roll or throw) ping pong balls at the table and attempt to knock off all three party hats before the time runs out.
-Use party hats that are nice and light like these paper ones.
+Use party hats that are nice and light.